-The Authority's maximum exposure to credit risk in relation to its investments of £31,550,000 in banks, building societies and money market funds cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
-Recent experience has shown that it is rare for investment counterparties with which the Authority holds investments to be unable to meet their commitments.
-Although the potential risk of irrecoverability applies to all of the Authority's deposits, there was no evidence at the 31 March 2018 that this was likely to crystallise.
+The Authority's maximum exposure to credit risk in relation to its investments of £25,210,000 in banks, building societies and money market funds cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
+Recent experience has shown that it is rare for such entities with which the Authority holds investments to be unable to meet their commitments.
+A risk of irrecoverability applies to all of the Authority's deposits, there was no evidence at the 31 March 2019 that this was likely to crystallise.